 Teachers plan lessons for their class using our progression of knowledge and skills documents.
 The progression document ensures broad curriculum coverage and that the skills and knowledge taught are progressive year on year.
 Underpinning the progression document are the steps required to help children develop a good understanding of the formal elements of visual language; line, colour, form and shape, value, texture, space, and movement.
 If appropriate, the teacher may make meaningful links to other curriculum areas being taught during the same half term.

 To enrich the children’s learning and to create more meaningful links, educational visits or visitors to school are encouraged where possible.
 We hold regular art enrichment weeks where the whole school will unite in exploring a particular work of art, artist or genre.
 Where possible, we invite parents and carers to join in the celebration of the art produced during these weeks.
-We are an Artsmark school and work collaboratively within school as well as with external partners to expand our knowledge, skills and understanding of art in a wider context.
-Our last project focused on an exploration of the circus, our next will focus on our local history, with the aim of producing a permanent artwork to celebrate the centenary of our school.
-The variety of experiences, both in and out of the classroom, create memorable learning opportunities to further support and develop children’s understanding.
+We are working to become an Artsmark school.
+Working collaboratively within school as well as with external partners to expand our knowledge, skills and understanding of art in a wider context.
+Our last Artsmark project focused on an exploration of the circus, our next will focus on ensuring that art and culture are embedded throughout the school with opportunities created for wider engagement.
+The variety of experiences, both in and out of the classroom, will create memorable learning opportunities to further support and develop children’s understanding.